Windsor Racecourse: History

-It abandoned National Hunt jump racing in December 1998, switching entirely to Flat racing.
-However, the course has occasionally held National Hunt meetings since, such as when it took over some of nearby Ascot's jump meetings during its refurbishment in the mid-2000s.
-In 1987 David Thompson acquired a majority interest in Windsor Racecourse and Richard Thompson became chairman from 1987 until the sale to arena leisure plc in 1999.
+Windsor abandoned National Hunt jump racing in December 1998, switching entirely to Flat racing.
+However, the course occasionally held National Hunt meetings since, such as when it took over some of nearby Ascot's jump meetings during its refurbishment in the mid-2000s.
+In July 2023 Arena Racing Company announced a plan for jump racing to return to the course from the 2024–25 season.
+National Hunt racing resumed at the course on 15 December 2024.

 On 15 October 2012 jockey Richard Hughes won 7 races out of the 8 races on the day.

 Notable races

 Other events

 Windsor Racecourse was the location for scenes in the film Last Orders.

 Windsor Racecourse was also the location for the filming of Midsomer Murders Season 8 episode Bantling Boy.

 For the 2012 Summer Olympics a temporary bridge linked the Racecourse with Dorney Lake, the rowing and canoeing venue.
 The Racecourse served as a pick-up and drop-off point for spectators travelling to and from Dorney Lake.